recombee/js-api-client/README.md

 // Initialize client with name of your database and PUBLIC token const client = new recombee.ApiClient('name-of-your-db', '...db-public-token...', {region: 'us-west'});

-//Interactions take Id of user and Id of item client.send(new recombee.AddBookmark('user-13434', 'item-256'));
+// Interactions take the ID of the user and the ID of the item client.send(new recombee.AddBookmark('user-13434', 'item-256'));
 client.send(new recombee.AddCartAddition('user-4395', 'item-129'));
 client.send(new recombee.AddDetailView('user-9318', 'item-108'));